“Even so the tongue is a little member and boasts great things. See how great a forest a little fire kindles!”

 2 Th 1:4, “…so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure…”

 The nature of man is self-centered.
-We love to talk about ourselves and put the focus on self.
+We love to talk about ourselves and put the focus on ourselves.
 Self-contentedness leads to trouble in the home, nation, and world.
 It draws contrasts and sparks tension.
 The root of it all is pride (Is 14:12-15).

 1 Co 4:7, “For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?”

-We need to learn how to manage our tongue because the use of the tongue has a great influence on others.
+We need to learn how to manage our tongue because the tongue’s use has a great influence on others.
 A small use of wrong words will lead to great consequences.
 A few words can make great mischief.

 If we control our tongues, we can do great good; if we do not control our tongues, we can do great damage.
 The natural bent of the tongue is toward “iniquity” (next verse).
 That is why we must curb our words.
 A controlled tongue is a great benefit to man.